London Marathon Training Plan: Beginners to Advanced!

 Ok, so there may be some unwanted effects of marathon running such as nipple bleeding, toenails falling off and the inability to ever walk up a staircase again.
 But, not wanting to deter you, you’ll see many more positive changes to your body.

-• You will become more lean as you burn through approximately 2’600 calories
+• You will become leaner as you burn through approximately 2’600 calories

 • Your stamina will have increased